deepomicslab/LocalHGT/README.md

   -m        <int> Try this number of times until all the genomes are
               downloaded. (default: 10)
   -h, --help

 Example: python paper_results/build_UHGG_reference.py -r my_ref.fasta -b genomes_dir -m 4
 ```

-Then index the database.
-First, build `samtools` index
+Then index the database using `samtools`
 ```
 samtools faidx ref_database.fasta
 ```
-Second, at the first running, `LocalHGT` will index the database automatically, and it will take several hours.
+Also, at the first running, `LocalHGT` will index the database automatically, and it will take several hours.

 ## Run